 4) Forgiveness can only be provided for credits and grades earned at USM.

 5) Academic forgiveness can be granted only once and for no more than 15 credit hours.

 No tuition or fee refunds shall be made.

 Students requesting readmission to the University after an absence of five or more years may be treated as external transfers in the determination of credits and grade point average.
 Credit is allowed for all University of Southern Maine courses passed at the level of C- or higher.
 All grades remain on the academic transcript but are removed from calculation of the cumulative grade point average.
-To be eligible for Fresh Start, students must have a minimum of 30 credits remaining toward degree completion and must complete those 30 credits in residence at the University of Southern Maine.
-Fresh Start may impact a student's eligibility for financial aid due to the Satisfactory Academic Progress policy.
+To be eligible for Fresh Start, students must have a minimum of 30 credits remaining toward degree completion and must complete those 30 credits in residence at the University of Southern Maine.*

 Students who register to audit a course receive no academic credit for the course but will have an audit grade (AU) recorded on their transcripts.
 Audit courses must be declared by the end of the add/drop period.
 Questions about this policy should be directed to the Office of Registration and Scheduling Services.

 Independent study is intended to encourage supervised undergraduate research.
 With permission of the instructor, junior and senior students may elect independent study related to their major or minor.
 Normally, no more than 4 credits may be earned in a semester.
 No more than 12 credits of completed independent study shall be counted toward an undergraduate degree.
 The student submits an independent study application to the department chair, which includes a detailed description of his or her proposed program of study.
 The independent study form must be filed with the Registrar before registration will be allowed.